kristjanbjarni/osd-subtitles/README.md

 ![Screenshot](docs/osd-subtitles.jpg)

-This utility combines OpenTX telemetry log files with [Betaflight] OSD elements and produces a subtitle file with OSD overlay similiar to the the Betaflight OSD.
+The `OSD Subtitles` utility combines OpenTX telemetry log files with [Betaflight] OSD elements and produces a subtitle file with OSD overlay similiar to the the Betaflight OSD.
 You can then play your flight video with subtitle OSD elements in a video player like [VLC] or import them into Youtube or some other web player.
 Not all OSD elements are currently supported and some may display differently from Betaflight.

-## Click on [osd-subtitles] to start using the utility.
+## Click on [osd-subtitles] to open the utility in the browser.

+## Documentation
-Read the [how to] on how to use this.
+Read the [how to] for more information.

 [osd-subtitles]: https://kristjanbjarni.github.io/osd-subtitles/
 [Betaflight]: https://betaflight.com/